sgfiles/Optimus-Refactor/README.md

 # Optimus-Refactor
-Advancing access to all beings - Horiseon
+Advancing access to website for all.
+Consolidate and optimized.